scuttlerobot/SCUTTLE/beaglebone/Readme.md

 2) use "sudo bash self_installer.sh" to run it
 3) The install may take about 5 minutes.
 At finish, you'll see these characters again: "➜  ~"

-#SHELL Cheat Sheet:
+## SHELL Cheat Sheet:

-Report devices active on the i2c bus: sudo i2cdetect -y -r 1 #sudo: run the program as root user, i2cdetect: the program name, -y -r 1: additional parameters
+Report devices active on the i2c bus:
+`sudo i2cdetect -y -r 1

+  sudo:       Executes the command following as root user
+  i2cdetect:  A program to scan an I2C bus for devices -y  :       Does not prompt
+  -r 1:       I2C bus to read from.
+Here we read from I2C bus 1.`